KenMorencyTC/TC-Cloud-Team/README.md

 # TC Cloud Solutions (Azure)

-This project will host the tools and templates to accelerate Microsoft Azure deployments.
+This project will host the tools and templates developed by Transport Canada to accelerate Microsoft Azure deployments.

-These tools and templates enable the GC's Cloud First direction and support for the GC Digital Standards.
+These tools and templates enable the adoption of GC's Cloud First direction and support for the GC Digital Standards.

 The users of this project will be Government of Canada employees deploying cloud-based workloads.